 This section addresses changes in daily extreme or heavy precipitation events.
-Reductions in mean (or total ) precipitation that can lead to drought (i.e., associated with lack of precipitation) are considered in Section 3.5.1.
+Reductions in mean (or total) precipitation that can lead to drought (i.e., associated with lack of precipitation) are considered in Section 3.5.1.
 Because climates are so diverse across different parts of the world, it is difficult to provide a single definition of extreme or heavy precipitation.
-In general, two different approaches have been used: 1) relative thresholds such as percentiles (typically the 95th percentile) and return values, and 2) absolute thresholds (e.g., 50.8 mm (2 inches)/day of rain in the USA, and 100mm/day of rain in China).
-For more details on the respective drawbacks and advantages of these two approaches, see Section 3.1. and Box 3.1.
-Note that we do not distinguish between rain and snowfall (both considered as contributors to overall extreme precipitation types.
+In general, two different approaches have been used: (1) relative thresholds such as percentiles (typically the 95th percentile) and return values; and (2) absolute thresholds [e.g., 50.8 mm (2 inches) day-1 of rain in the United States, and 100 mm day-1 of rain in China].
+For more details on the respective drawbacks and advantages of these two approaches, see Section 3.1 and Box 3-1.
+Note that we do not distinguish between rain and snowfall (both considered as contributors to overall extreme precipitation events) as they are not treated separately in the literature, but do distinguish changes in hail from other precipitation types.
 Increases in public awareness and changes in reporting practices have led to inconsistencies in the record of severe thunderstorms and hail that make it difficult to detect trends in the intensity or frequency of these events (Kunkel et al., 2008).
 Furthermore, weather events such as hail are not well captured by current monitoring systems and, in some parts of the world, the monitoring network is very sparse (Section 3.2.1), resulting in considerable uncertainty in the estimates of extreme precipitation.
-There are also known biases in precipitation is available to place recent variations into context.
+There are also known biases in precipitation measurements, mostly leading to rain undercatch.
+Little evidence of paleoclimatic and historical changes in heavy precipitation is available to place recent variations into context.